 Record retention is the most essential function of an effective human resources program.
-Before setting up shop, employers should know what records they should keep, how long they should keep them, and in what format the records should be kept.
+Before setting up shop, employers should know what records they should keep, how long they should keep them, and in what format the employee records should be kept.
 Adequate retention will likely safeguard the employer from future legal action and/or costly sanctions.
 The latest technology could help employers safeguard this sensitive data more efficiently.

 What Records Should An Employer Retain?